Avro 642 Eighteen: Operational history

 From 6 April 1934, the Eighteen was used with other aircraft on the Glasgow-London-Belfast service after being bought by Midland and Scottish Air Ferries.
 In May 1935 G-ACFV was sold to Brian Allen Aviation for use with a variety of associated companies including Commercial Air Hire of Croydon who used it for continental newspaper deliveries during 1935-1936, and Air Dispatch Ltd. CAH used the aircraft for excursions and joyriding duties while Air Dispatch operated a daily newspaper flight between London and Paris, and a passenger service on the weekend.
 Due to the increase in freight business, the aircraft was fitted with a larger loading door.
 Last flown by Commercial Air Hire in June 1936, a sightseeing trip around the RMS Queen Mary, the aircraft was sold twice as VH-UXD to W. R. Carpenter & Co.
 Ltd. in Australia, followed by Mandated Airlines of New Guinea who both used the plane for the transportation of mail.
 She was destroyed in New Guinea on 21 January 1942 by Japanese military forces.

-The four-engined second aircraft Registered VT-AFM was handed over on 12 December 1934 and named the Star of India.
+The four engine aircraft Registered VT-AFM was delivered to India on 12 December 1934 and named the Star of India.
 By arrangement with the Indian Government the aircraft was operated and maintained by Indian National Airways when not required by the Viceroy.
 The aircraft was taken over by the Royal Air Force as L9166 in 1937 for use by AHQ India and was dismantled at Delhi in 1940.
-It has been said that the performance of the four-engined plane was poor, even dangerous, due to the reduced wing area caused by the extra "power-eggs".
+It has been said that the performance of the four engine aircraft was poor, even dangerous, due to the reduced wing area caused by the extra "power-eggs".